wxsd-sales/video-call-queue/README.md

    - Take note of your Client ID and Client Secret.
 Assign these values to the `WEBEX_AUTHORIZATION_CODE_CLIENT_ID` and `WEBEX_AUTHORIZATION_CODE_CLIENT_SECRET` environment variables within the `.env` file respectively.

-4. Review and follow the [Creating a Webex Bot](https://developer.webex.com/docs/bots#creating-a-webex-bot) guide.
-   Take note of your Bot ID and Bot access token.
-Assign these values to the `WEBEX_BOT_ID` and `WEBEX_BOT_TOKEN` environment variables within the `.env` file respectively.

-5. Set other environment variables as needed in the `.env` file.
+4. Set other environment variables as needed in the `.env` file.

-6. Start the application using:
+5. Start the application using:
    ```
    docker-compose up
    ```